-IN a business environment more staggeringly fickle than ever, people with the power and desire to effect change are at a crossroads: They could be the disruptor or the disrupted.
-A new short, but rigorous course from Certified Digital Marketer (CDM), a professional program for businesspeople, called “Digital Leadership Program” (DLP), aims to make disruptors of those people.
+IN a business environment more staggeringly fickle than ever, people with the power and desire to effect change are at a crossroads: They can either be the disruptor or the disrupted.
+A new short but rigorous course from Certified Digital Marketer (CDM), a professional program for businesspeople, called “Digital Leadership Program” (DLP), aims to make disruptors of those people.

 “This program is supposed to not just help people who are in positions that can influence change cope with radical shifts but to take advantage of them,” Hans Roxas Chua, co-director of CDM, said.

 Individuals from various backgrounds and industries and with different roles are all welcome to participate, not just senior executives.
 But getting the most out the course requires certain traits.
 The most essential ones are openness to new ideas and willingness to collaborate, experiment, fail and learn complex concepts.

 Having deep knowledge of and considerable experience in one’s organizational role is also advisable.
 “If you’re coming in from a particular field, we’re assuming, at the least, your expertise or experience in that area should be significant enough so that you have a foundation from which you can spark change,” Mr. Chua said.

 He added, paradoxically, “We want you to know your function inside out, but at the same time, we want you to leave everything you know behind you and look at things with a fresh point of view.”

 The six-week Digital Leadership Program is built around Certified Digital Marketer’s transformational leadership framework, which shows the loci of influence a leader has to consider when implementing change, with each step corresponding to an objective that must be pursued to ensure that innovation is adaptable into the future, mutually beneficial to all stakeholders, and feasible for both the organization and the individual.